chiptu/darkGhostwind/README.md

 This repo is a darktheme version of [ghostwindcss](https://github.com/tailwindtoolbox/Ghostwind) with some details changing

-You may want to regenerate tailwind css and ressources which contains examples images.
+You may want to clean ressources which contains examples images.

+Don't forget to generate your tailwind file.

 ![example](https://github.com/chiptu/darkGhostwind/blob/master/ex.png?raw=true)